Quick Summary:

 What is the main difference between the old and new tax regime?

 The main difference between the old and new tax regimes lies in the treatment of deductions and exemptions.
-The old regime allows you to claim various deductions like HRA, LTA, Section 80C, 80D, and home loan interest to reduce your taxable income.
+The old regime allows you to claim various deductions like HRA, LTA, Section 80C, 80D, and home loan interest to reduce taxable income.
 The new regime, in contrast, offers lower tax rates but does not allow most exemptions and deductions.

 Can I switch between the old and new tax regimes every year?